thoailinh/panorama_stitching_images/README.md

 ## Getting Started
 ### Prerequisites
+When I work my project, i am using ubuntu 18.04.2.

-What things you need to install the software and how to install them
+You need to install the libraries to run project.

 ```
-Give examples
+Python3.6
+Opencv3.4.2 contrib
+Numpy
+PyQT5
 ```

 ### Installing